-The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except for the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2021, valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

-Mortality rates (pre-retirement, post-retirement healthy, and disabled) Retirement rates Adjusted rates to better fit experience for Plan 1; set separate rates based experience for Plan 2/Hybrid; changed final retirement age Withdrawal rates Adjusted rates to better fit experience at each year age and service through of service Disability rates No change No change
+Mortality Rates (pre-retirement, post-retirement healthy, and disabled Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020 Retirement rates Adjusted rates to better fit experience for Plan 1; set separate rates based on experience for Plan 2/Hybrid; changed final retirement age Withdrawal rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability rates No change Salary scale No change Discount rate No change

-withdrawal rates Adjusted rates to better fit experience at each year age and service throughout of service Disability rates No change

-Of service Disability rates No change sed on

-rough 9 years

-Salary scale No change

-Discount rate No change